needle-mirror/com.unity.tiny/Documentation~/getting-started.md

 # Getting started

-To start building a project in Tiny Mode, you must install the Tiny Mode package in your project
+To start creating a project in Tiny Mode, you must install the Tiny Mode package in your project

 See [Installing the package](installing-tiny.md) further down in this document.